Girls Who Drive.

 How long should you sleep before the driving test?

-We know that quality sleep is essential for your best performance.
+We all know that quality sleep is essential for your best performance.

 But how much is enough?